+The tax on corporations is based on the basic salary of a government employee, which is now 180,330.
 Colones [US$ 357].
-This salary changes every year, so the amounts below are for this year.
+This will change EVERY YEAR since salaries adjust at least once a year.
 Besides, for the year 2012, the due date will be April 1st, so you’ll have an incomplete year.

 • Active corporations (those that are used to run a business or own assets) pay 50% of the basic salary, which will be 135,000 Colones [$267] if the minimum salary doesn’t change before April.